rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 The hardware is 4 RaspberryPis 3B+ assembled into a sweet little rack.

 Power comes over PoE which the router can provide.
-Chose whatever you like.
+Choose whatever you like.
 I've chosen the following setup:

 | Type                                                    | Price/Piece |
 | ------------------------------------------------------- | ----------- |